janithl/janithl.github.io/.content/go-terrain-gen-part-1.md

-The initialisations, loops and randomly picking an element to be a peak (and printing the result out) seem straightforward enough, so let's get those out of the way first and create our `main.go`:
+The initialisations, loops and randomly picking an element to be a peak (and printing the result out) seem straightforward enough, so let's get those out of the way first and create our `main.go` file:

 ```go
 package main